Testing and Reporting Requirements for Dimmable Products Including Field-Adjustable Light Output Products

 Dimmable Products Testing and Reporting

 DLC Single Product Applications may include dimmable products, including field-adjustable versions.
 Dimmable product submittals must include testing to demonstrate they meet DLC requirements at maximum light output.
-Additionally, the following information must be provided in the DLC application form (in the Scaled Performance Table tab):
+Additionally, the following information must be provided in the DLC application form (in the Reported Performance Table tab):

 - Is the product capable of dimming?
 The applicant will indicate “yes” or “no”.